Design and First Tests of the Trapped Electrons Experiment T-REX: Conclusion

 \section{Conclusion}

 A novel and unique non-neutral plasma physics experiment, the TRapped Electrons eXperiment (T-REX), that aims at reproducing typical gyrotron MIG conditions to study trapped secondary electrons has been simulated, designed, built, integrated, and tested.
-The experiment has been successfully operated and produced a trapped electron plasma in the desired region for multiple voltages, gases, magnetic field strengths and pressures.
-The commissioning phase is in completion and first successful measurements of the current distribution within the experiment main components have been done.
+The experiment has been successfully operated and produces a trapped electron plasma in the desired region for multiple voltages, gases, magnetic field strengths and pressures.
+The first successful measurements of the current distribution within the experiment main components have been done.
 Results show agreeing trends between test conditions, in most of the current is collected on the top flange of the vacuum chamber.

-Furthermore, we observe a qualitative agreement between the FENNECS code and the experiment in: \begin{itemize} \item the formation of the electron cloud with the given T-REX configuration; \item the order of magnitude of the measured currents; \item the trend of growing total input current from the power supply $I_{TREK}$ along with the applied voltage $V_{bias}$; \item the extension (and location) of the area along the central conductor where (possible) ion bombardment is higher; \item the qualitative current distribution due to electrons; \item the minimum magnetic field amplitude required for the electron cloud to form. \end{itemize}
+Furthermore, we observe a solid agreements between the FENNECS code and the T-REX experiment in the following: \begin{itemize} \item the formation of the electron cloud with the given T-REX configuration; \item the order of magnitude ($1-\SI{20}{\milli\ampere}$) of the measured currents; \item the trend of growing total input current from the power supply $I_{TREK}$ along with the applied voltage $V_{bias}$; \item the extension (and location) of the area along the central conductor where (possible) ion bombardment is higher; \item the qualitative current distribution due to electrons; \item the minimum magnetic field $B>\SI{0.1}{\tesla}$ and minimum bias$|V_{bias}|>\SI{1.5}{\kilo\volt}$ required for the electron cloud to form. \end{itemize} From the results of T-REX experiments, the cloud formation mechanisms seem to be consistent with the picture emerging from FENNECS (this is visible from the position of the cloud and the formation thresholds in terms of minimum $B$ and $V_{bias}$), but the loss mechanisms seem to require additional physics that are not captured by FENNECS at this moment (this is visible from the fact that more electrons are lost on the top flange than on the outer electrode).
+Continuous improvement of the model is foreseen in the near future.

-There is still the disagreement between T-REX and FENNECS, in which T-REX highlights diminishing currents for larger magnetic fields, while FENNECS predicts the opposite.
-This is still currently under investigation and requires further studies, first hypotheses point toward the presence of diocotron instabilities.